Mastering Asymmetric Trading: Unlocking Great Wealth in Your Trading Strategy

 Asymmetric Trading

-In simple terms, the asymmetric risk is the notion of taking a risk that will generate a profit that is bigger than the risk taken.
-In forex trading can be a significant discrepancy between the profits and losses in the currency exchange rates.
+In simple terms, asymmetric risk is the notion of taking a risk that will generate a profit that is bigger than the risk taken.
+In forex trading there can be a significant discrepancy between the profits and losses in the currency exchange rates.
 When the gap between the profits and losses widens, we can have:

 • Either a positive asymmetrical risk